r-aguilera/mrpt_sensors/README.md

         (default: '')

     'publish_topic':
-        If not empty, messages of type sensor_msg/Image will be published to this topic (plus suffix "_left"/"_right") for each sensor observation.
+        If not empty, messages of type sensor_msg/Imu will be published to this topic for each sensor observation.
         (default: 'sensor')

     'sensor_frame_id':